Market Update for September 27th

 Agricultural Vendors

-Adaboy Acres, Alcantar Farm, Anders’ Acre & Apiary, Arreola Farm**, Azteca Farm**, Cardenas Farms, Chuy’s Berries**, Cuyama Orchard, F&F Farm, Halaby & Verni**, Henry’s Egg Ranch, J&J Farm**, Los Padres Orchids, Maria’s Citrus, Myriad Flowers, Ojai Microgreens, Rodriguez Berries, and Underwood Farms**.
+Acosta Farm & Vineyard, Alcantar Farm**, Anders’ Acre and Apiary, Arreola Farm, Aventura Gardens, Azteca Farm**, Cardenas Farms/YNT Farms/Cuyama Orchard, Chuy’s Berries**, F&F Farm, Fue Thao Fresh Produce**, Halaby & Verni**, Henry’s Egg Ranch, J&J Farms, Los Padres Orchids, Maria’s Citrus, Mulberry Lane Farm, Myriad Flowers, Underwood Farms.

 –